Introduction to Accredited Investor

 If an individual or a corporation fulfills one or more of the above requirements, then they can reach out to the issuer of the unregistered securities and the issuer will ask the investors to fill out a questionnaire to clarify whether they actually qualify to become an accredited investor or not.
 Apart from this, there is no formal process to become an accredited investor.

 Let us take an example of a person or investor whose annual income is $180,000 for the last three years, $600,000 in a saving account, $400,000 in a 401 (K) plan, a new car valuing $90,000, and a loan payable of $100,000.

 In this case investor’s annual income is below $200,000 as required in the case of a single accredited investor.
 Further, net worth which is calculated as assets reduced by liabilities comes out to be $9,90,000 [$600,000+$90,000+$400,000-$100,000]i.e. less than $1 million.
 The individual cannot qualify for becoming an accredited investor.

-The accredited investors can invest in the securities or investment options which are not available to the general public:
+Accredited investors can invest in securities or investment options that are not available to the general public:

 - Real Estate Investment: The accredited investors can go for a partial stake in real estate investments, this type of investment is also known as crowdfunded real estate investment.

 - Venture Capital and Private Equity Fund: The accredited investors also invest in venture capital i.e. when a start-up company raises capital through unregistered securities and private equity funds which means when an already established company decides to increase its capital or share valuation and offers securities directly to accredited investors for this matter.